jflex-de/bazel_rules/README.md

 bazel run @maven//:pin
 ```

-If you already used `mven_install` before, you need to update the pinned artifacts with:
+If you already used `maven_install` before, you need to update the pinned artifacts with:

 ```
 bazel run @unpinned_maven//:pin